singerdmx/flutter-quill/doc/custom_toolbar.md

 # Custom Toolbar

-If you want to use custom toolbar but still want the support of this libray You can use the `QuillBaseToolbar` which is the base for the `QuillToolbar`
+If you want to use a custom toolbar but still want the support of this library You can use the `QuillBaseToolbar` which is the base for the `QuillToolbar`

 Example: